 Students may apply and be admitted to the PhD program with or without having already completed a master’s degree.
 Students entering the PhD program with an MA already in hand may petition to waive some coursework requirements to more quickly progress through the PhD curriculum.

 The Department of the History of Art and Architecture now offers fully funded PhD fellowships for competitive candidates.
 In addition, students focusing on architectural history are eligible for the Marion Dean Ross Fellowship.
 Please contact the Director of Graduate Studies for further details.

 We look forward to meeting students interested in our graduate degree programs.

 Applications to the graduate program are considered once a year for the following fall term.
-Applications and supporting documents, including Graduate Record Examination scores, must be received by January 15.
+Applications and supporting documents must be received by January 15.